mklug/integrator/README.md

 - trapazoidal
 - backward Euler
 - $y$-midpoint
+- second order Taylor

-I enjoyed learning about these methods in "Differential Equations, Mechanics, and Computation" by Palais and Palais.
+I enjoyed learning about many of these methods in "Differential Equations, Mechanics, and Computation" by Palais and Palais.